Skip to content

 First, check your custom certificate entitlements at SSL/TLS > Edge Certificates.

-Then, when actually uploading or editing the certificate, make sure you select the appropriate option in the Legacy Client Support dropdown at the bottom.
+Then, when actually uploading or editing the certificate, make sure you select the appropriate option for Legacy Client Support.

 The certificate chain you uploaded does not include any hostnames from your zone.
 Please check your input and try again.
 (Code: 2103)